-Sept 9, Wed: Biron left London, staying overnight at Bagshot, Surrey.
-John Wells hired 82 horses 'taken up for the Duke of Biron and his retinue from London to the court for two days at 3s per diem for every horse'. $^{\text{T}}$
+Sept 9,Wed: Biron left London, staying overnight at Bagshot, Surrey.
+John Wells hired 82 horses 'taken up for the Duke of Biron and his retinue from London to the court for two days at 3s per diem for every horse'.^T

 Sept 10, Thur: The Sheriff of Hampshire 'was commanded to attend the Duke of Biron at his coming into that country.
 Whereupon...he went towards Blackwater, being the uttermost confines of that Shire towards London, and there met the said Duke, accompanied with above 20 of the Nobility of France and attended on with about 400 Frenchmen, who were met by George Earl of Cumberland, and by him conducted from London into Hampshire'.
 [Stow, Annals].
+Sept 10, Thur Duke of Biron arrived at the Vyne, Hants.